Sun Devil Nation shines at Camp T

 Bus departs from Mountain America Stadium at 5:30 a.m.

-Seats not provided, and fans encouraged to bring their own chairs.
+Seats are not provided and fans encouraged are to bring their own chairs.

 No dogs or alcohol.